 As systematic reviewers ourselves, we were frustrated at the systems available to reviewers to produce timely, high-quality evidence - so we've dedicated ourselves to making tools that make systematic reviewing faster, easier and more enjoyable!

-Our work started as research prototypes, developed at the Alfred Hospital in Melbourne Australia (ReGroup) and Instituto de Efectividad Clinica Y Sanitaria (EROS) in Buenos Aires, Argentina.
+Our work started as research prototypes, developed at the Alfred Hospital in Melbourne Australia (Covidence) and Instituto de Efectividad Clinica Y Sanitaria (EROS) in Buenos Aires, Argentina.
 As our work grew we created an Australian non-profit organisation to turn these prototypes into Covidence.

 In 2015, Covidence was selected by Cochrane to become the standard production platform for Cochrane Reviews.
 We are now working in close partnership with Cochrane to support Cochrane reviewers, and make Covidence available throughout the world.